-(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) sent a letter urging the U.S. Army Corps of Engineers to make the planning, design, and construction of dam safety repairs at Whittier Narrows Dam their highest budgetary priority.
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) announced that the U.S. Army Corps of Engineers (Corps) is providing $393,200,000 for Whittier Narrows Dam as part of its Dam Safety and Seepage Program.

 In The News